pnkfb9/hivejobs_assignment_2/README.md

 If you have not installed it yet, please do it:

 ```
-sudo apt-get install build-essential
+$ sudo apt-get install build-essential
 ```

-**cURL support**, in order to be able to fecth data from RESTful services
+**cURL support**, in order to be able to fecth data from RESTful services:

 ```
 curl 7.47.0 (libcurl/7.47.0 GnuTLS/3.4.10 zlib/1.2.8 libidn/1.32 librtmp/2.3)